saylordotorg/course_econ102/Unit06.md

+---
+layout: default
+title: "ECON102: Principles of Macroeconomics"
+course_description: "An exploration of the factors that impact the overall performance of economies.
+The course focuses on public policies helping and hindering the achievement of intended outcomes, such as reducing unemployment or increasing trade."
+next: ../Unit07
+previous: ../Unit05
+---
 **Unit 6: The Money Supply and the Monetary Policy** <span id="6"></span>
 *What is money?
 Most people probably think of bills and coins, but in